AndrejGockov/LeetCode/README.md

 - [Problems Solved](#Problems-Solved)

 ## Summary
 This is repository is documentation for all my LeetCode solutions.
-It will be updated frequently.
+It will be frequently updated as I solve the problems.

 ## LeetCode Stats

-## Problems Solved
+## Solved Problems
 | Number | Question | Difficulty |
 |--------|----------|------------|
 |  0001  |  Two Sum |  Easy      |